s1vax/Pwnagotchi/README.md

        - Select the storage location
        - Write the file

-     - Para `Raspberry Imager`:
+     - For `Raspberry Imager`:
-       - Seleccionamos la placa (en este caso una Raspberry Pi Zero 2 W)
+       - Select the board (in this case, a `Raspberry Pi Zero 2 W`)
-       - Seleccionamos `Use custom` en la pestaña siguiente, donde buscaremos nuestro archivo `.img`
+       - Select `Use custom` in the next tab, where you will locate your `.img` file
-       - Seleccionamos el lugar de almacenamiento
+       - Select the storage location
-       - Ejecutamos la escritura
+       - Write the file

 <br>